LPG Standards & Testing – LPG Quality Assurance

 Without the addition of an odourant, leaking gas could collect without being detected.

-The specification is based on a person with a normal sense of smell being able to detect the distinct smell of the odourant at a specific percentage of LPG in air, simulating a leak.
+The LPG specification is based on a person with a normal sense of smell being able to detect the distinct smell of the odourant at a specific percentage of LPG in air, simulating a leak.

 The percentage is based on the lower flammable limit (LFL), which is the lowest concentration of a gas, in air, capable of producing a flash of fire in presence of an ignition source.